OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

   * Fine-grained accounting and monitoring
   * Complete isolated VDCs and organizations
   * Fine-grained ACLs and user quotas
-  * VM capacity resizing (CPU and Memory)
   * Powerful user, group and role management
-  * vCenter Network and Distributed vSwitch support
-  * Connect Virtual Networks using a Virtual Router
-  * Attach/detach network interfaces functionality
-  * Capacity (CPU and MEMORY) resizing
   * Showback functionality to report resource usage cost
-  * VNC connection to VMs, including the ability to set keymap
-  * Attach/detach disk functionality
-  * Chose datastore and Resource Pool where VMs will be deployed to
-  * Instantiate to persistent to easily crate a VM Template catalog

 * **Enterprise Datacenter Component Integration Capabilities**